RichStone/crosspost-markdown/README.md

 You may also want to add some extra CSS to your blog posts collection, e.g. to add some extra top margin on headings (h1, h2, etc.).

+### dev.to

+As of now, with CrossPost your article will be published as a Draft.
+You will still need to log in and perform some additional configurations, like:

+- adding tags
+- adding a header image
+- switching the article from Draft to Published

+Please let me know if you'd like us to add more configurations inside CrossPost or feel free to issue a Pull Request ;)